 It’s a one-size-fits-all bike, which as we all know, never perfectly fits all.
 Brendon is 185cm and finds the handlebars to be too low and wide for comfort.
 Mark also finds the pilot’s position to be too cramped.
 Although Hase believe that a 195cm rider could use the Pino, it seems that you’d want to be 180cm or below to be comfortable.

 The bike isn’t ideal on steep terrain.
 It is all about what engines are on board, however, the recumbent seating position is never as good on an incline.
 The reason for the bike being inferior on hills is that the stoker can’t put their body weight into the pedalling action.

 The pilots’ handlebars can hit the elbows of the stoker.
 Alena (stoker) rides with her elbows ‘in’ on rough roads in order to avoid contact with the Pino’s handlebars, as a quick swerve to avoid a pothole is all it takes.

 The frame is not known for its longevity when touring.
-We talk frame failures below.
+I talk frame failures below.

 The frame is flexy.
 When I’ve ridden the Pino, flex is the most obvious thing to me.
 Coming from an incredibly stiff Co-Motion tandem, I have less confidence cycling the Pino compared to a traditional tandem.
 Interestingly, none of our Pino riders have brought this up.

 The stock wheels are inadequate for touring.
 The Pino comes with 32 spokes per wheel, but from the experience of our tourers, 40 or 48h is necessary given the load you need to carry.